Skip to main content

 There is no shame in finding yourself struggling to pay debts, there certainly shouldn’t be judgment – this can happen to any of us.
 Because we are mental health professionals, we work on the principle of ‘no judgement’ – no matter the reason you are in debt, it is our place to help, not judge.

-We have strong relationships with over 140 different financial firms, ranging from banks to pay day lenders, utility providers such as gas, water, electricity and telecoms.
+We have strong relationships with over 340 different creditors, ranging from banks to pay day lenders, utility providers such as gas, water, electricity and telecoms.
 We work closely with strata management providers, government departments and other businesses that you may owe money to.

 Testimonials